pickerel/owl/README.md

 * **Author:** Jonathan Beebe
 * **Website:** [http://jonbeebe.net]()

 ### Features

 * Constructor/initializers via init() method of class (or custom per-instance callbacks)
 * Classes for display objects, as well as non-display objects.
-* Fast creation of new object instances from specified parent class.ß
+* Fast creation of new object instances from specified parent class.
 * Create metamethods for objects easily with property callbacks.
 * Familiar OOP methods: is_a(), kind_of(), instance_of()
 * Private class data via .private table of class.
-* Multi-level inheritance.
+* Multi-level inheritance (to top-most parent class).

 ### Important Notes

 * Object instances have two reserved properties (cannot read or write): **private** and **display_obj**
-* Object instances have three read-only properties: **className**, **superClass**, and **callbackProperties**
+* Object instances have three read-only properties: **class_ame**, **super_class**, and **callback_properties**

 ### Usage

-For examples of usage from basic to advanced, see included sample projects (which should run as-is in the Corona Simulator).
-More coming soon.
+For examples of usage from basic to advanced, see included sample projects.
+And although owl.lua can be used with non-Corona SDK Lua scripts, the samples below are Corona SDK projects that should be run in the Corona Simulator.
+I recommend you study all of the samples (and corresponding Terminal output), and play around with them to gain a more complete understanding of all the features of owl.

+* Samples/**ExternalClasses** - shows how to separate classes into external modules.
+* Samples/**PrivateClassData** - demonstrates how the class 'private' table works.
+* Samples/**ClassMethods** - shows how to define and use class methods.
+* Samples/**EasyMetamethods** - shows how to use property callbacks to do creative things.
+* Samples/**Constructors** - shows how to use class constructors and per-instance constructors.

 ### MIT License